enough toxic herbicide sprayed

 The chemical was Agent Orange, the occasion was the U.S. war in Vietnam.

-By the end of the defoliation program, Operation Ranch Hand, in 1971, nearly 20,000 sorties had been flown.
+By the end of Operation Ranch Hand in 1971, nearly 20,000 sorties had been flown.
 Over 7,813 square miles of upland and mangrove forests and 781 square miles of crops (an area roughly the size of New Hampshire) were destroyed.
 In total, more than 66,000 square miles of South Vietnam, along with large areas of Laos and parts of Cambodia, were impacted.

-In the U.S. effort to fight an invisible enemy who hid in the jungles while living off the land, Agent Orange and other herbicides were used to defoliate forests and destroy crop land in an effort to eliminate its enemies’ jungle hiding places and deny them food.
+The U.S. used Agent Orange and other herbicides to defoliate forests and destroy crop land in an effort to eliminate its enemies’ jungle hiding places and deny them food.
 The damage will continue for decades to come, as much of the herbicides used in the war were up to 50 times the concentration recommended for killing plants.
 Two-thirds of the herbicides used were also contaminated with TCDD, a form of Dioxin—a highly toxic substance linked to at least 19 classes of cancer and other medical conditions, as well as several birth defects.

 Agent Orange Record, in order to promote greater understanding, includes a repository of the most critical resources on Agent Orange in English and Vietnamese.

 Agent Orange.
 A humanitarian cause we can do something about.
 We can make Agent Orange history.